 University of Iowa

 The University of Iowa is the state’s first public institution of higher education, with a 1,700-acre campus directly adjacent to downtown Iowa City, Iowa.
-Art undergraduate areas of study include Art, Art History, Cinema, Communication Studies, Comparative Literature, Dance, English, English & Creative Writing, Journalism & Mass Communication, Music, and Theater Arts.
+Art-related undergraduate areas of study include Art, Art History, Cinema, Communication Studies, Comparative Literature, Dance, English, English & Creative Writing, Journalism & Mass Communication, Music, and Theater Arts.
 The University has earned its reputation as an international pioneer in the arts, being home to the world-renowned Iowa Writers’ Workshop and leaders across every form of creative expression.

 Interested in earning a visual arts degree somewhere else?
-You can check out our Visual Arts School Profiles page to find more options!
+You can check out our featured Visual Arts School Profiles page to find more options!